 “For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?”
 (Matt.
 16:26.)

 And with that final terrible warning on the building of the false fabric of financial empires from the very Lord Himself, I suggest that organized religion and those who prop it up, need to get out of that lucrative currency market.
-Just leave it to the secular boys, after all its their god - well isn't it that they worship?
+Just leave it to the secular boys, after all, it’s their god!
+Well isn’t it what they worship?

 Just a few years ago the mention of the shadowy group “Opus Dei” would have raised very few secular heads.
 Well maybe in some Church circles.
 But not today.

 To date, the best seller The Da Vinci Code has sold a staggering several million copies.

 I suppose Dan Brown has become a wonderful recruiting sergeant for Opus Dei.
 (I am not aware that he is in any way associated with this Catholic sect, but if you know otherwise please let us know.)
 As well as the many popular guided tours in Roslyn, Scotland and in France, all it seems to introduce even more gullible people to Opus Dei and its strange non-Biblical religious rites.

 Recently some further personal research unearthed by my son does seem to paint Mgr.
 Esvavira as a rather cruel misogynist.
 Former Opus Dei member, Maria Del Carmen, described in her book Beyond the Threshold: Life in Opus Dei, of a very vivid sexual remark that he once made towards a terrified young woman, who as a paid-up member of Opus Dei (yes they do bestow their salaries to the order, it’s mandatory!), had according to the author, committed the unforgiving sin of posting a letter without the Mgr’s. permission!